 Price: £499 | Piano type: Home | Keys: 88 hammer-action | Sounds: 18 | Effects: Yes | Dimensions: W 1357mm, H 833mm, D 299mm | Weight: 31.5kg | Connectivity: Phones, USB | Power: Mains

-A bit of a bargain, this one.
+If you're looking for the best cheap piano, this could be the model for you.
 The Privia PX-760 features a triple-sensor graduated hammer-action which gives nuanced control over the onboard sounds.
 The PX-760 features hammer and damper resonance and has three foot pedals like an acoustic piano: damper, soft and sustain.
 It also features half damper pedalling, and the piano sounds and feels surprisingly good considering the low price.
 The number of onboard sounds is quite limited (no synth leads), and the distinctive looks won’t appeal to everyone.
 There are no audio outputs (only two headphones ports), and no standard MIDI outputs for connecting to other keyboards/modules (although MIDI can be sent and received via a computer over USB).
 At this price, though, these are minor quibbles.

 For more info: Casio Privia PX-760